Neetithapa/Neetithapa/README.md

 Hello there!
-I'm a learner,passionate about frontend development and blockchain technology.
+I'm a learner,passionate about fullstack development and everything computer science.
-Please feel free to explore my work and achievements.

-Reach me at-email id:Neetithapadpsv@gmail.com
+Reach me at-email id: Neetithapadpsv@gmail.com

 <!---
 Neetithapa/Neetithapa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.